kristinbranson/roshambo_transformer/README.md

 conda env create -f environment.yml conda activate roshambo-transformer
 ```
+Note: `environment.yml` installs PyTorch using the default pip package.
+This is fine for CPU use and many local setups, but it does not explicitly select a CUDA build.
+If you have an NVIDIA GPU and want CUDA acceleration, install PyTorch using the command recommended by the official PyTorch selector for your OS and CUDA version: https://pytorch.org/get-started/locally/.

 To run using Google Colab:
 - Open Google Colab at https://colab.research.google.com/